If you’re looking for a material to complete a roofing project, one budget-friendly alternative to shingles is a roll roof.

 Installing Roll Roofing vs. Asphalt Shingles

-It’s easy to install roll roofing.
-Unlike asphalt shingles, it goes down quickly, which needs to be applied one at a time.
+Learning how to lay roll roofing is easy.
+Unlike asphalt shingles, it goes down quickly and must be applied one at a time.

-The actual length of time a roll roofing structure is expected to last depends on several factors, including how it’s installed, sustained, and faces different weather conditions.
+Asphalt roof roofing life expectancy depends on several factors, including how installed, sustained, and facing different weather conditions, like hail.

-In general, the longer the actual structure’s lifespan, the higher the value that it will add to the system.
+In general, the longer the structure’s lifespan, the higher the value it will add to the system.

 Several types of roofing materials can be used to create rolled roofs, and how they are constructed affects their lifespan, so be careful when choosing the brand.